mhjoshi5-cmd/IS2_regridded_for_thermodyanmic_and_dynamic_feature_extraction/README.md

 ## 5. Example research output

-A sample dataset is provided for the eastern Weddell Sea in January 2024, aggregated at approximately 25-km spatial intervals.
+* A sample dataset is provided for the eastern Weddell Sea in January 2024, aggregated at approximately 25-km spatial intervals.
 The dataset includes latitude, longitude, total segment length, average modal freeboard, average pressure-ridge height, ridge fraction and surface roughness.
+* Thermodynamic Sea Ice Thickness map from 2019-2024 as image.

 ## 6. Related research